MicrosoftDocs/fabric-docs/docs/data-science/tutorial-power-bi-relationships.md

 ---
-title: Tutorial: Discover relationships in a Power BI dataset using semantic link (preview)
+title: 'Tutorial: Discover relationships in a Power BI dataset using semantic link (preview)'
 description: This article shows how to interact with Power BI from a Jupyter notebook with the help of the SemPy library. ms.reviewer: mopeakande
 reviewer: msakande